Flat Fee Landlord

 2026 Market Context

 The SFR investment landscape in 2026 is characterized by moderation at the national level and significant divergence at the market level.
 Markets with strong job growth, in-migration, and constrained supply are outperforming.
 Markets with significant new apartment construction and population pressure are facing headwinds.
+The era of 14% annual rent growth is over — and that is actually healthy for long-term investors.

 #1 Phoenix, AZ: Growth + Affordability

-Phoenix added approximately 85,000 net new residents in 2023–2024 and continues to benefit from strong in-migration from California, the Pacific Northwest, and Midwest markets.
-Employment base is diversified (tech, healthcare, services) and the metro has a long track record of strong long-term appreciation.
-Current rent growth has moderated from 2022 peaks as new apartment supply is absorbed, but SFR demand remains strong.
+Phoenix added approximately 85,000 net new residents in 2023 to 2024 and continues to benefit from strong in-migration from California, the Pacific Northwest, and Midwest markets.
+The employment base is diversified across tech (semiconductor manufacturing with TSMC and Intel), healthcare (Banner Health, Mayo Clinic), financial services, and logistics.
+The metro has a long track record of strong long-term appreciation, though cyclical volatility is higher than more stable markets.

 #2 Raleigh-Durham (Research Triangle), NC

 Best for: Long-term hold for professional and family tenants.
 Strong fundamentals for both cash flow and appreciation in well-selected submarkets.
+Investors seeking a balanced risk-return profile with less cyclical volatility than Phoenix or Austin.

 #3 Austin, TX: Big Metro, Pick Your Submarket

 Best for: Investors who can do submarket-level due diligence and underwrite conservatively on rent growth.
 Strong long-term thesis but near-term supply absorption is ongoing.
+Not the right market for investors who want to buy sight-unseen and delegate entirely to a manager.

 #4 Houston, TX: Yield + Diversification